calhoward/calhoward.github.io/_posts/2022-04-28-Installing_openMAINT_Debian11.md

 java -jar openmaint-2.2-3.4.war install
 ```

+Follow through the prompts.
+You may leave all of the defaults as they are by pressing enter on each line.
+Make sure you enter your strong password you created for the postgres user.

 ```
 CMDBuild interactive install wizard - welcome!

 this wizard will guide you in the process of installing and configuring a new instance of CMDBuild!
 ```

-Follow through the prompts.
-You may leave all of the defaults as they are by pressing enter on each line.
-Make sure you enter your strong password you created for the postgres user.
+Press enter to leave the default install location:

 ```
 tomcat install location </home/openmaint/cmdbuild_30> :
 ```

+Press enter to leave the default http port:

 ```
 tomcat http port <8080>:
 ```

+Press enter to leave the default shutdown port:

 ```
 tomcat shutdown port (offset already applied) <8005>:
 ```

+Press enter to leave the default debug port:

 ```
 tomcat debug port (offset already applied) <8000>:
 ```

+Press enter to leave the default postgres database host/port:

 ```
 postrgres db <localhost:5432> :
 ```

-Enter your strong password you picked for the postgres user:
+Input your strong password for the postgres admin account:

 ```
 postrgres admin account <postgres/postgres> : postgres/StrongPassword
 ```

+Press enter to leave the default database name:

 ```
 WARNING: server version 10.20 is not supported, you may encounter problems cmdbuild posrgres database name <cmdbuild_a70b> :